 Wow, quite an endorsement from the desktop king.
 And it shows not only that Microsoft considers the cloud as a very reasonable alternative for desktop software, but also that they believe their future lies in it.
 The question now is this – will Google beat them to the punch and walk away with the majority of their customer base?

-One of the places that a browser only operating system could really shine is on a public accessible computer system, such as found in public libraries.
+One of the places that a browser-only operating system could really shine is on a publicly accessible computer system, such as found in public libraries.
 Without the ability to easily run local applications, the system would be more secure.
 And it would be potentially more secure for the end user as well.

 In fact, public computers show the true flexibility of the roadmap Google is offering.
 You could literally work on a project at your desk or on a public computer on vacation and there would be no real difference.
 All of your material would be there at hand when you log in, and it would all go away when you log out.
 The days of having to file a file back at the office would become obsolete.